-Everyone has experienced the mid-afternoon lull when their stomach begins to growl.
-Dinner seems like a faraway dream and lunch like a distant memory.
-You urgently require a snack, but instead of going for a candy bar, bag of chips, or cookie, you ultimately end up becoming even more exhausted over time.
-A high-protein snack will do the trick to keep you satisfied until your next meal.
+Healthy High Protein Snacks -Dinner seems like a distant dream and lunch a distant memory.
+You always need a snack, but you get bored with a candy bar, bag of chips, or cookie.
+A high-protein snack is good and necessary to keep you satisfied until your next meal.

 While a protein-rich snack can keep you feeling fuller for longer and with fewer bites.
 In order to avoid mindless snacking throughout the day, which can add empty calories to your diet, make sure your snacks have protein, advises Elizabeth Shaw, R.D.N., C.P.T., a nutritionist and author from California.